Moulberry/MixinConstraints/README.md

 # MixinConstraints

 A library to enable/disable mixins using annotations.

 Annotations can be applied to mixin classes to toggle the whole mixin, or individual fields/methods for more precision.

 # Installing

-MixinConstraints is available through Maven Central The library currently only supports Fabric
+MixinConstraints is available through Maven Central.

+The library currently only supports Fabric.

 __Gradle__
 ```groovy